michloiz/Telco-Customer-Churn-End-to-End-Analysis-and-Prediction/README.md

 - Account information (contract type, tenure, payment method).
 - Service usage (phone, internet, tech support, etc.)

-The SQL scripts in the sql_eda/ directory were used to create the data views that feed directly into the Power BI dashboard.
+The SQL scripts in the Telco_Churn_SQL_Queries.sql file were used to create the data views that feed directly into the Power BI dashboard.

 # Power BI Dashboard
 An interactive dashboard was developed in Power BI to provide a high-level overview of the churn analysis.
 The dashboard allows business stakeholders to easily explore key performance indicators (KPIs) and visualize churn patterns across different segments.